generic tetromino game

 game.pause

-Whether the game is currently paused.
+Whether or not the game is currently paused.
 This value is mutable.

 game.pause: boolean